moonnite/mastersquirrel/README.md

 # Mastersquirrel

 ## How to play
-- Cheese
-- more Cheese
+- Run main method of "Main" class